Drag Fish Tank: Episode

-Graham Norton is a guest judge.
-The runway category is Pants.
-Alaska and Katya receive positive critiques and are announced as the top two contestants.
-Roxxxy Andrews and Tatianna receive negative critiques and are announced as the bottom two contestants.
-Alaska and Katya face off in a lip-sync contest to "Cherry Bomb" by Joan Jett & The Blackhearts.
+The judges deliver their critiques, then RuPaul announces that Alaska and Katya are the top two contestants.
+Roxxxy Andrews and Tatianna are the bottom two contestants.
+The contestants deliberate in the workroom, then Alaska and Katya face off in a lip-sync contest to "Cherry Bomb" by Joan Jett & The Blackhearts.
 Alaska wins the lip-sync and decides to eliminate Tatianna from the competition.
+Tatianna returns to the workroom to write a message on the mirror for the remaining contestants.